google/WebFundamentals/src/site/_en/fundamentals/monetization/ads/optimize-ads.markdown

       <td data-th="Description">
-        View performance for individual ad units you've customized to help analyze which ad units perform better and decide whether these type of units can be placed in other locations, it can also help you better understand why they are performing so well, allowing you to apply it to other units.
+        View performance for individual ad units you've customized to help analyze which ad units perform better and decide whether these type of units can be placed in other locations.
+It can also help you better understand why they are performing so well, allowing you to apply it to other units.
       </td>